katherineara/SimpleToDo/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+Added colors to enhance the UI/UX of the Todo List app!

 ## Video Walkthrough